Fiber Optic Internet for High Speed Internet Networks

-Fiber optic broadband services are high speed Internet data transmission networks wherein data is delivered over cables which are made of bundles of tiny plastic or glass fibers.
+Fiber optic Internet services are high speed Internet data transmission networks wherein data is delivered over cables which are made of bundles of tiny plastic or glass fibers.

 These fibers transmit information as light pulses that form electromagnetic waves.
 The methodology is more efficient than the traditional copper wire/phone line mode of transmission.